Skip to content

 Immediate Annuity Calculator

-An immediate annuity calculator helps retirees and pre-retirees estimate how much guaranteed income they could receive from an annuity contract.
-Immediate annuities convert a lump sum of money into a stream of payments that typically begin within 30 days to one year after purchase.
-These payments can last for a fixed period or continue for life, depending on the payout structure chosen.
-Because annuities are issued by insurance companies rather than investment firms, the income payments are based on actuarial calculations, interest rates, and longevity expectations rather than market performance.
+An immediate annuity calculator helps retirees and pre-retirees estimate how much guaranteed income they could receive from a Single Premium Immediate Annuity (SPIA) — the most direct mechanism for converting accumulated savings into a predictable retirement paycheck.
+Immediate annuities convert a lump sum of money into a stream of guaranteed payments that typically begin within 30 days to one year after purchase.
+These payments can last for a fixed period or continue for life, depending on the payout structure selected.
+Because annuities are issued by insurance companies rather than investment firms, income payments are based on actuarial calculations, current interest rates, and longevity expectations — not market performance.

-For many individuals approaching retirement, one of the biggest concerns is how to transform accumulated savings into reliable income that will last for decades.
-Traditional pensions once provided this stability, but today many retirees must create their own income systems using personal savings, Social Security benefits, and retirement accounts.
-Immediate annuities are frequently used to replicate pension-like income by converting a portion of retirement assets into predictable monthly payments that are not affected by stock market volatility.
+For most individuals approaching retirement, one of the most pressing questions is how to transform accumulated savings into reliable monthly income that will last for decades regardless of what markets do.
+Traditional employer pensions once provided this stability automatically — today, most retirees must build their own income systems from personal savings, Social Security benefits, and retirement accounts.
+Immediate annuities replicate the pension structure by converting a defined portion of retirement assets into predictable monthly payments that are contractually guaranteed.
+At Diversified Insurance Brokers, we compare immediate annuity income across more than 100 top-rated carriers to ensure every client sees the full market rather than a single company’s current pricing.
+Our resource on the best immediate annuity for monthly income provides current carrier comparisons, and our guide on lifetime income annuity options covers how SPIAs compare to deferred income structures across different planning scenarios.

 Ensure You Are Receiving the Absolute Top Rates